artinte/deep-learning/README.md

 `project_chinese_poetry.py` defines and trains a GPT-like model to generate Chinese poetry.

+`project_word_language_model.py` trains a multi-layer RNN (Elman, GRU, or LSTM) or Transformer on a language modeling task.
+By default, the training script uses the Wikitext-2 dataset, provided.
+The trained model can then be used by the script to generate new text.

 5.6 [BERT](https://artinte.github.io/deep-learning/bert.html)

 The `project_bert.py` code references the [google-research/bert](https://github.com/google-research/bert) project, but is implemented using PyTorch.
 BERT, which stands for Bidirectional Encoder Representations from Transformers, is designed to pre-train deep bidirectional representations from unlabeled text by jointly conditioning on both left and right context in all layers.

 5.7 [Vision Transformer](https://artinte.github.io/deep-learning/vision_transformer.html)

 ### 06 Diffusion Model